NumNumV/TXT-to-AppleMusic-Shortcut/README.md

       --> Review the report to see which songs were successfully transferred.

 C. Limitations:
-  - Avoid adding more than 1000 songs at once.
+  - Avoid adding more than 1000 songs at once (waiting time will increase).
   - Avoid using special characters in the inputs (as the failure rate will increase).

 D. Success rates: